MicrosoftDocs/sql-docs/docs/relational-databases/errors-events/mssqlserver-2570-database-engine-error.md

 This command will print the entire content of a page.
 Parameters to the `DBCC PAGE` command are:

-- Database name: The name of the database.
+- `Database name`: The name of the database.
-- FileId: The file number of the database file.
+- `FileId`: The file number of the database file.
-- PageInFile: The number of the page you want to examine.
+- `PageInFile`: The number of the page you want to examine.
-- Print option: An optional parameter that determines the level of output detail.
+- `Print option`: An optional parameter that determines the level of output detail.

 Once you execute this command, you'll notice an output that contains information similar to the following format: